 Enlarged prostate (benign prostatic hyperplasia or BPH) is another common medical condition occurring in men in a linear correlation with increasing age.
 The most common symptoms are a decreased force of stream, incomplete emptying of the bladder, hesitancy initiating a stream, frequent urination and waking at night to urinate.7Benign prostatic hyperplasia (BPH) – Symptoms and causes.
 Mayo Clinic.
 Published March 2, 2019. https://www.mayoclinic.org/diseases-conditions/benign-prostatic-hyperplasia/symptoms-causes/syc-20370087

 This condition is easily treated with medications and some men ultimately require surgery to alleviate these BPH symptoms.

 Vasectomy has never been shown to cause the prostate to enlarge or alter a man’s urinary symptoms.

 Mental and emotional factors can severely affect a man’s sex drive and performance.
 Conditions such as stress, grief, or general depression all have the ability to reduce libido and diminish a man’s sexual enjoyment.8Psychological Causes of Poor Sexual Performance.
 GAINSWave.
 Published June 15, 2018. https://gainswave.com/blog/psychological-causes-poor-sexual-performance/ If one or more of these issues coincides with a man’s vasectomy, the operation may be faulted for sexual problems that are actually psychosomatic.

 Similarly, a small percentage of men regret having a vasectomy or experience a feeling of loss or sadness after the operation.
-These feelings can lead to difficulties with sexual performance.
+These feelings can lead to difficulties with sexual performance and decrease libido.

 This isn’t to say that every man’s post-vasectomy sexual problems are “all in his head,” but it’s important that men consider the possibility that the source of their problems is unrelated to their vasectomy.